Skip to main content

 • Previewing AI-generated inspiration copy

-Content Library lives inside Brand Center and is where you upload documents and add links that train the AI on your brand.
+Content Library lives inside Brand Center and is where you upload documents and add links or Text Snippets that train the AI on your brand.

 Today, Content Library trains AI-generated messages across Shopper Responses.